teachfloor/docs/extension-apps/04-viewports.md

 3. Platform finds apps with views matching the exact viewport
 4. Matching app views are rendered in their designated positions

-**Note**: Viewports require exact string matches.
-Wildcard patterns are not supported.
+<scalar-callout type="warning">Viewports require exact string matches.
+Wildcard patterns are not supported.</scalar-callout>

 ### Example Scenario